two-hundred/celerity-docs/docs/blueprint/core-functions.md

 **Parameters:**

-1. `boolean` - The result of boolean expression A the left-hand side of the AND operation.
+1. `boolean` - The result of boolean expression A, the left-hand side of the AND operation.
-2. `boolean` - The result of boolean expression B the right-hand side of the AND operation.
+2. `boolean` - The result of boolean expression B, the right-hand side of the AND operation.

 **Returns:**